Improved quantum data analysis: Introduction

 \subsubsection{Applications: Shadow Tomography and Hypothesis Selection}

 Given our improved \BajanSearch algorithm, we present two applications in quantum data analysis.
-The first is to the aforementioned Shadow Tomography problem, where we obtain a sample complexity that simultaneously achieves the best known dependence on all three parameters $m, d, \eps$.
-Furthermore, our algorithm is \emph{online}, as in the Adaptive Data Analysis setting. \begin{theorem} There is a quantum algorithm that, given parameters $m \in \NN$, $0 < \eps < \frac12$, and access to unentangled copies of a state~$\rho \in \CC^{d \times d}$, obtains a sample of
+The first is to the aforementioned Shadow Tomography problem, where we obtain a sample complexity that simultaneously achieves the best known dependence on all three parameters $m$, $d$, and $\eps$.
+Furthermore, our algorithm is \emph{online}, as in the Adaptive Data Analysis setting. \begin{theorem} There is a quantum algorithm that, given parameters $m \in \NN$, $0 < \eps < \frac12$, and access to unentangled copies of a state~$\rho \in \CC^{d \times d}$, uses

 copies of~$\rho$ and then has the following behavior: When any (adversarially/adaptively chosen) sequence of observables $A_1, A_2, \dots, A_m \in \CC^{d \times d}$ with $0 \leq A_i \leq \Id$ is presented to the algorithm one-by-one, once $A_t$ is presented the algorithm responds with an estimate~$\wh{\mu}_i$ of $\E_\rho[A_t] = \tr(\rho A_t)$.
-Except with probability at most~$\delta$ (over the algorithm's measurements), all $m$ estimates satisfy $|\wh{\mu}_i - \E_\rho[A_t]| \leq \eps$. \end{theorem} The proof of this theorem is almost immediate from our \BajanSearch algorithm, using a known~\cite{Aar20} black-box reduction to the online quantum state learning algorithm of Aaronson, Chen, Hazan, Kale, and Nayak~\cite{ACHKN19}.
+Except with probability at most~$\delta$ (over the algorithm's measurements), all $m$ estimates satisfy $|\wh{\mu}_i - \E_\rho[A_t]| \leq \eps$. \end{theorem} The proof of this theorem is almost immediate from our \BajanSearch algorithm, using a known~\cite{Aar20} black-box reduction to the mistake-bounded online quantum state learning algorithm of Aaronson, Chen, Hazan, Kale, and Nayak~\cite{ACHKN19}.

 Let us philosophically remark that we believe the importance of the parameters, in increasing order, is~$d$, then~$\eps$, then~$m$.
 Regarding~$d$, ``in practice'' one may expect that $\log d$, the number of qubits in the unknown state, is not likely to be particularly large.
 Indeed, many problems in quantum learning/tomography/statistics~\cite{HM02,CM06,MW16,OW15,OW16,HHJWY17,OW17,AISW19,BOW19,Yu20b,Yu20,BCL20,Yu20c} have polynomial dependence on~$d$, so factors of $\polylog d$ seem of lesser importance.
 Regarding~$\eps$, ``in practice'' this might be the most important parameter, as even with a very mild value like $\eps = .1$, a dependence of $1/\eps^4$ is challenging.
 It's peculiar that all works on Shadow Tomography have achieved atypical $\eps$-dependence like $1/\eps^4$, $1/\eps^5$, and $1/\eps^8$, instead of the ``expected'' $1/\eps^2$; on the other hand, this peculiarity also seems to occur in the Adaptive Data Analysis literature.
 Finally, we feel that the dependence on~$m$ is of the most interest (theoretical interest, at least), and it would be extremely compelling if we could reduce the dependence from $\log^2 m$ to $\log m$.
 Our reason is related to quantum Hypothesis Selection, which we now discuss.